 This collaborative workshop explores key questions such as:

-- How can we improve clinical trial success by addressing the predictive limitations of current models? • Should research shift toward cell-based models, organoids, or Human Challenge Models (HCM)? • Can the bipolar lithium model be applied to psychosis?
+- How can we improve clinical trial success by addressing the predictive limitations of current models, especially in light of biomarker-driven research

-- How can preclinical testing better assess cognitive and negative symptom domains?
+- How can NHP models better bridge the translational gap, especially in cognitive and affective domains?